 Freer, who lives in Berlin currently, considers himself pretty spoiled with the selection of stores he can mine for sampling gold.
 But has the so called “vinyl revival” changed the atmosphere in stores?

 “Not that much has changed here,” he says.
 “There was a time when we arrived in cities around Europe, and the locals told us that the last shop just closed.
 Now it feels like quite the opposite, new mall shops are opening and the young warm-up DJs play all the records that took me 15 years to find and appreciate.
 Is that a good thing?
 Definitely yes!”

 Session Victim are currently expanding their live set-up which has seen them using live bass and drum machines over the years.
 Introducing live keyboards into the mix now courtesy of Carsten Erobique Meyer, they will be debuting in London’s Jazz Café as a trio at the end of April.
 Might they ever try expanding into playing with a full orchestra?

 “Hmm, I don't know about that yet,” says Reiling “But it's always a comforting thought that there’s so much uncharted territory out there waiting to be explored…”

-As for the future, Session Victim show no signs of slowing any time soon with three more records set to land on Pen & Paper this year, a new 12” coming on Delusions of Grandeur, remixes locked in for KINK and Folamour and solo material from each of them all in the works.
+As for the future, Session Victim show no signs of slowing with three more records set to land on Pen & Paper this year, a new 12” coming on Delusions of Grandeur, remixes locked in for KiNK and Folamour and solo material from each of them all in the works.